 According to the Testing Trends in 2017: A Survey of Software Professionals published by Saucelabs in January 2017, today almost every company wants to embrace DevOps.
 Of the surveyed companies, 10% said they have already done so, while another 73% are in some stage of that journey, and 15% more are thinking about it.

 But there is one thing that is preventing some businesses (or stopping them at some stage like those 73%) to set out for DevOps.
 They have not yet fully accepted automated testing.
-Without it, the dream of DevOps will stay just that – a dream.
+Without automated testing, the dream of DevOps will stay just that – a dream.

 In this article, we’ll look at three ways of how automated testing is necessary for the introduction of DevOps, as well as where manual testing is in all of this (hint: it’s not gone).